CNC machined components made from TECAPEEK.

 For this particular application our customers’ demands on their plastics had increased over time.

-Their current engineering plastics was wearing faster than they wanted as the components were now working at over 100°C in wet environments with higher loads.
+Their current engineering plastics were wearing faster than they wanted as the components were now working at over 100°C in wet environments with higher loads.

 The solution…

-High performance TECAPEEK (chemically known as polyetheretherketone or PEEK) was now the material of choice, with a working temperature range of -50°C to +260°C.
+High performance TECAPEEK (chemically known as polyetheretherketone or PEEK) is now the material of choice, with a working temperature range of -50°C to +260°C.

 Excellent steam resistance and high mechanical strength even at elevated temperatures.